Episode 4:

 In Honolulu, workforce strategy must focus on strengthening connections between sectors—so that entry points lead more reliably to higher-wage opportunities.

-In Honolulu, upward mobility depends less on staying within a sector—and more on the ability to move between sectors over time.
+In Honolulu, upward mobility depends on the ability to move between sectors and on whether we design pathways that make that movement possible.